Worm was right there with us

 There was a recreation hall that we shared with the other TCNs, somewhere between this cantonment area and J-1.
 I remember watching a fascinating Saudi-approved documentary about how shoes are made in there.
 Prime entertainment.

 There was also a gym.
 I’m not much of a gym-rat, but I tried to work out now and again.
 We had a few “corn fed boys” with power-lifter bodies, like Doug Lineen and “Corky” Hunter, who worked out all the time.
-I’ll never forget the undernourished Sri Lankans staring at them in awe as they did pull ups.
+One of the memories that sticks with me is of the undernourished Sri Lankans staring at them in awe as they did pull ups.

 Doug Lineen (standing) on a posting bus.